Red Eye (talk show)

 The show was created and originally hosted by Greg Gutfeld, a self-described libertarian.
 Gutfeld hosted the show from February 2007 to March 2015, and was replaced by comedian Tom Shillue on June 22, 2015.

-On April 3, 2017, Fox News announced that Red Eye had been cancelled.
+On April 3, 2017, Fox News announced that Red Eye had been canceled.
 The show's final episode aired on April 7.

 History

 Assembling the panel

 Andrew Levy discovered Gutfeld's writings on the Huffington Post and began leaving comments on Gutfeld's posts.
 As Levy's comments grew to include responses to other commenters, Levy "half-thought" the more outrageous comments were by Gutfeld himself.
 After discovering a post on Levy's blog on this theory, Gutfeld e-mailed Levy he did not write them, which began a correspondence between them.
 Gutfeld would eventually notify Levy about upcoming posts or ask him to look at his writing.
 Levy was also asked to join Gutfeld's new blog "The Daily Gut."
 Later Levy was asked by Gutfeld to join him in a new Fox News program.

 Bill Schulz was an assistant editor at Stuff Magazine when Gutfeld was hired as editor in chief.
 Toronto Sun columnist Rachel Marsden was added later.
 Gutfeld remarked, "I think they just thought she would be a good kind of lightning rod."